1. What do I bring to a Volunteer Interview?

 3. Are there any additional forms I need to fill out?

-Yes, once a Volunteer has been accepted, we require them to till out a Waiver of Liability Form.
-A Photo Consent Form is optional.
+Yes, once a Volunteer has been accepted, we require them to fill out a Waiver of Liability and a Privacy Statement form.

 3. Am I guaranteed a Volunteer Position?

 During the Volunteer Interview, we review your application and determine if there is a best fit with our needs and your skills.
 Although we cannot guarantee a perfect match each time, we do our best to find a role that brings out the best in our volunteers – allowing them to use their skills and grow while supporting our agency’s mission.

 4. Do I need to do a Police Reference Check?

 Volunteers must have a clean record and upon a successful volunteer application, we will require new volunteers to complete a Police Reference Check.
 Our agency will pay for this process.
 While we process the forms, volunteers will also need to sign a Waiver of Liability Form

 5. Do you accept individuals on Ontario Works and Ontario Disability Security Pension?